-A Maritime metropolis awaits, with a flight from Montréal to Halifax.
+Discover a Maritime metropolis when you book flights from Montréal to Halifax.

 When your flight from Montréal to Halifax lands, start your journey with a climb to the top of Citadel Hill to see the height of Halifax’s history.
 This towering hill, where the Halifax Citadel is located, overlooks the Atlantic Ocean.
 The view of the harbour is scenic, but this spot was chosen for strategic purposes in 1749, to keep watch over Halifax’s waters.

-Step down from Citadel Hill to see the best of this seaside city’s entertainment at the Neptune Theatre.
-The site of live theatre since 1915, the Neptune Theatre has undergone a series of renovations and reincarnations over its century-long life.
-Several other names were given to the theatre before finally settling on Neptune.
+To see the best of this seaside city’s entertainment, step down from Citadel Hill and head to the Neptune Theatre.
+The site of live theatre since 1915, the Neptune Theatre has undergone a series of renovations and reincarnations over its century-long life, being given several other names before finally settling on Neptune.

-Visit the city’s collective garden, with a walk through the Halifax Public Commons.
+Visit the city’s collective garden, with a walk through the Halifax Common.
 Black wrought-iron features frame the colourful flower displays in this Victorian-designed green space.

-After flying in from Montréal, stretch your legs along the park’s extensive trail network through Nova Scotia’s nature.
+When your flight from Montréal to Halifax lands, stretch your legs along the park’s extensive trail network through Nova Scotia’s nature.
 The lake may be long, but you’ll easily find your way around it on the park’s pathways which can be covered by bikes.

-When your flight from Montréal to Halifax lands, visiting one of the city’s parks is a great way to spend a day or an afternoon.
-But this 75-hectare park technically doesn’t belong to Halifax.
+When your flight from Montréal to Halifax lands, visiting one of the city’s parks is a great way to spend a day.
+However, this 75-hectare park technically doesn’t belong to Halifax.
 For about 10 cents a year, the city rents this park’s space from the British government.
-Don’t worry about the park being taken away anytime soon, though, Halifax has a 999-year lease on the land.
+With Halifax’s lease on the land lasting until 2865, the park isn’t going anywhere anytime soon.

 One of the most prominent marks of the park’s British heritage is the Prince of Wales Tower.
 This circular Martello tower dates back to 1796, making it the oldest of its kind in North America.
 The tower’s two centuries of history are explored in interpretive panels around the structure.
 It’s strange, squat architecture, solid walls, and strategic purpose is all explained in these educational write-ups.

 The Prince of Wales Tower didn’t stand alone.
-They might not be as well preserved, but the ruins of forts throughout the park.
+Take in more history with flights from Montréal to Halifax by discovering more ruins of forts that stood throughout the park.
 Although they’re less preserved than the Prince of Wales Tower, the 39 km of winding, easily walkable trails will take you by these remnants of Halifax’s military past.

-Point Pleasant Park’s beaches get you closer to the sea that the fort's soldiers guarded at one of Point Pleasant Park’s beaches.
-Black Rock Beach is now a favourite beachside hangout, but it was once the site of pirate hangings.
+Point Pleasant Park’s beaches get you closer to the sea that the fort’s soldiers guarded.
+To see where pirates once hung around, visit Black Rock Beach, now a favourite beachside location.
 Black Rock’s dark past has been replaced by a sunny outlook on this supervised beach, making it the perfect spot for a fun afternoon with the family.

-After you’ve walked through history and waded into the Atlantic ocean, you’re only a 10-minute drive away from downtown Halifax.
-So you can easily enjoy both sides of this seaside city when you book flights from Montréal to Halifax and head to Point Pleasant Park.
+After walking through history and wading into the Atlantic ocean, you’re only a 10-minute drive away from downtown Halifax.
+You can easily enjoy both sides of this seaside city when you book flights from Montréal to Halifax and head to Point Pleasant Park.